chinenual/synergize/README.md

 Set your Serial Port device name and baud rate via the Help->Preferences menu (via the cheesy Help button at the top of the page).
 You can then test the connection by selecting the Connect->Connect to Synergy menu.
 If successful, Synergize will report the firmware version of the connected Synergy (and display it in the upper left pane of the display).

-It is not necessary to explicitly connect in this way -- the first time you invoke a command that needs to communicate with the Synergy will initialize the connection implicitly.
+It is not necessary to explicitly connect in this way -- the first time you invoke a command that needs to communicate with the Synergy, Synergize will initialize the connection implicitly.

 ### The Library Browser